valerahime/foundryvtt-pin-cushion/README.md

 - **Enable autoscale for nameplates of the note on the canvas**: Enable autoscale for nameplates of the note on the canvas",

 - **Default image icon for on creation of a note** Set the path to a image to use as default icon during the creation of the note on the canvas.

+- **Shows Pages in the journal directory**: Adds expandable elements to the journals in their directory to show the journal's pages

 # Build